 - Out of pocket expenses such as travel and subsistence

 - Training and learning costs – training and induction for members of the public may be required for many involvement activities, payment for time for policy makers and other stakeholders and any relevant support costs.
 All costs should be itemised and described.

-Costs associated with publication, presentation of findings can be requested as part of this award.
+Costs associated with publication and presentation of findings can be requested as part of this award.
 All costs should be calculated on the basis of the lowest possible estimates.

 Outputs funded by NIHR must be shared on open access platforms.
 Articles submitted to an open access publication may be subject to an Article Processing Charge (APC).
 If applicable, please include the costs of APCs.
 APC rates vary but are usually within the range of £300 and £3000.
 Open access publications usually list their APC rates on their websites.

-Find out more about the NIHR Open Access policy.
+For more details please see the NIHR Open Access policy.